brineylab/deepspeed/README.md

         tmux new -s session-name
         ```

-5. Run your script using the accelerate launcher.
+5. Run your script using the `accelerate launch` command.
+For the example scripts I provided, the command would be:
     ```bash
-    accelerate launch script.py --script_args
+    accelerate launch robertaconfig-train.py --train_config train-config_BALM-paired.yaml
     ```

 6. Once the training has started, you should detach from the tmux session.
 Press `Ctrl` + `b` then `d` to detach.